imcs-compsim/pvutils/README.md

     ```bash
     export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${<path to ParaView>}/lib"
     ```
-  - If your external python workflow depends on binary packages, e.g., `cython` or `numpy`, make sure the libraries provided by ParaView are compatible with your binaries.
+  - If your existing python workflow depends on binary packages, e.g., `cython` or `numpy`, make sure the libraries provided by ParaView are compatible with your binaries.

 ## Testing